Skip to content

 For interns, auditors, read-only integrations.

-• Can: any read endpoint (tasks, agent status, messages, completions), browse dashboard.
+• Can: any read endpoint (tasks, agent status, messages, completions), browse dashboard, view their own audit log rows .

 Become a viewer: